mirobotech/BEAPER-Pico/Beginner Activities/Capstone Projects/Capstone-Preparation-Guide.md

 ## Part 2 — Hardware Inventory

 List every input and output your project uses.
-Be specific — name the sensor or component, the type fo signal it uses (digital or analog), and the pin or connector it connects to.
+Be specific — name the sensor or component, the type of signal it uses (digital or analog), and the pin or connector it connects to.

 Working through this list often reveals problems before any code is